 - 1) If all committee members choose "pass," the student passes. - 2) If all committee members choose "fail," the student fails. - 3) If at least one committee member chooses "conditional pass" and all other committee members choose "pass," the student passes conditionally.
-The student must satisfy the conditions imposed by the committee before the conditional pass is converted to a pass. - 4) If at least one committee member chooses "fail" but at least one other committee member chooses "pass" or "conditional pass," the committee chooses by consensus between the following options. - The committee may agree to assign a conditional pass and specify conditions which must be satisfied before the conditional pass is converted to a pass. - The examination may be continued.
+The student must satisfy the conditions imposed by the committee before the conditional pass is converted to a pass. - 4) If at least one committee member chooses "fail" but at least one other committee member chooses "pass" or "conditional pass," the committee chooses by consensus between the following options. - The committee may agree to assign a conditional pass and specify conditions that must be satisfied before the conditional pass is converted to a pass. - The examination may be continued.
 In this case, the decision about the outcome of the examination is deferred until the examination has been resumed and concluded.
-The student is given direction regarding what additional work should be completed before the examination is resumed.
+The student is given directions regarding what additional work should be completed before the examination is resumed.
 Substantial additional work and substantive revision may be required.
 The student may be required to provide the committee with a revised document at least two weeks prior to the resumed examination.
 At the resumed examination, each committee member again has a choice among the three options of pass, conditional pass, and fail.

 An examination may be continued no more than two (2) times.
-If the student has not achieved at least a conditional pass after two continuations of the student is deemed to have failed the examination.
+If the student has not achieved at least a conditional pass after two continuations the student is deemed to have failed the examination.
 As stated in the Graduate Catalog, "students who fail their oral examination may petition the Academic College Dean or designee for a second examination after an interval of six months has elapsed."

-The results of the exam are completed on a dissertation defense form are submitted by the chair to the DCT.
-The DCT will submit to the Dean's office and then to the Graduate School.
+The results of the exam are submitted to the Graduate School.
 Regardless of the outcome, the committee will provide feedback to the student concerning his or her performance and any recommended revisions.
-Four out of five committee members must vote pass or conditional pass for the student to pass or to pass conditionally the dissertation defense meeting.
+Four out of five committee members must vote to pass or conditional pass for the student to pass or to pass conditionally the dissertation defense meeting.